– PARABLES OF JESUS –

 ...when those came who were hired about the eleventh hour, they each received a denarius.
 But when the first came, they supposed that they would receive more; and they likewise received each a denarius.
 (Matthew 20:9-10)

 As you might expect, the men who worked the entire day complained against the landowner, for they received the same wage as those who worked just an hour.
-They were reminded that they had agreed to a denarius—the landowner had paid them as he had promised.
+The landowner reminded them that they had agreed to a denarius and that he had paid them as promised.
 He said,

 Take what is yours and go your way.
 I wish to give to this last man the same as to you.
 Is it not lawful for me to do what I wish with my own things?
 Or is your eye evil because I am good?
 (Matthew 20:14-15)

-At first glance, we might be inclined to agree with the men who worked through the heat of the day.
+At first glance, the men who worked through the heat of the day seem to have a valid argument.
 Surely those who did more deserve more pay.
 But it is important to remember that Jesus is not teaching us about wage rates for day labourers.
 This is a parable—a physical story with a spiritual lesson.
 So, what lessons can be learned from the parable of the day labourers?

 The vineyard is the church.
 The workers in the vineyard are Christians.
-As the parable reveals, not all are called into the kingdom at the same time.
+People will come to the kingdom at different times in their lives.
 Some become Christians early in life while others do not respond to the gospel until their golden years.
 In the kingdom, it does not matter whether we have been a Christian for most of our life or for just a day—the reward is the same.
 All faithful Christians have the hope of heaven.

-The murmuring of those who served in the vineyard in the heat of the day is like the complaint of the elder child in the parable of the prodigal son.
+The workers who served in the vineyard through the heat of the day murmur and complain just like the elder child in the parable of the prodigal son.
 He angrily said to his father:

 Lo, these many years I have been serving you; I never transgressed your commandment at any time; and yet you never gave me a young goat that I might make merry with my friends.
 But as soon as this son of yours came, who has devoured your livelihood with harlots, you killed the fatted calf for him.
 (Luke 15:29-30)